anhinga/fluid/AtPartyTalk.md

 http://www.scholarpedia.org/article/Metalearning#Neural_metalearners_that_learn_learning_algorithms

+People are not really using this ability of RNNs to modify their own matrices
+(mostly because of
-People are not really using this, mostly because of this "Turing tarpit" property (in particular, very awkward encodings leading to high sensitivity of behavior to small changes of parameters).
+very awkward encodings leading to high sensitivity of behavior to small changes of parameters; see section 2.1 of the preprint for further discussion).
 But we hope that the construction in the sections 1.4 and 3.3 of the preprint would work better and will make this self-modification facility usable in practice.